Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 Meanwhile, the cost of running the businesses has gone up dramatically.
 The gym now needs to be staffed around the clock to keep up with the frequent cleaning requirements, and to ensure people are wearing masks and following the rules.

 Keeping the gym open 24/7 — previously a big selling point for members — is no longer feasible.
-In the last three months, they've lost over a third of their membership.
+In the past three months, they've lost over a third of their membership.

 "If the trend continues, we won't be able to stay open," says Jessica Carrico, who also works as a nurse at a homeless shelter run by Harborview Medical Center.